-In other comprehensive income, the Company reported a foreign exchange translation loss of \$514,000 (2018: \$474,000) for the year ended December 31, 2019, on translation of subsidiary company accounts from their functional currency to the Canadian dollar presentation currency.
-For the year ended December 31, 2019, the foreign exchange translation loss is primarily the result of fluctuations of the Canadian dollar relative to the Chilean peso.
-In 2018, the foreign exchange translation loss also incorporated the impacts of fluctuations of the Canadian dollar exchange rate relative to the Argentine peso, however this ceased on July 1, 2018, with the Company's application of hyper-inflation accounting for the Company's Argentine subsidiary.
-As a result, beginning July 1, 2018, the Company began recognizing the impact of hyperinflation within other comprehensive income.
-For the year ended December 31, 2019, the impact of hyperinflation was a loss of \$709,000 (2018: gains of \$395,000), and consists of adjustments recognized on the continuing inflation of opening non-monetary balances during the period and the ongoing translation of the Company's Argentine subsidiary into the Canadian dollar presentation currency following July 1, 2018, as mentioned above.
+In other comprehensive income, the Company reported a foreign exchange translation gain of \$162,891 for the year ended December 31, 2020 (2019: loss of \$514,478), on translation of subsidiary company accounts from their functional currency to the Canadian dollar presentation currency.
+For the year ended December 31, 2020, the foreign exchange translation gain is primarily the result of fluctuations of the Canadian dollar relative to the Chilean peso over the year.
+For the year ended December 31, 2020, the impacts of hyperinflation amounted to a loss of \$432,713 (2019: \$709,479) and consist of adjustments recognized on the continuing inflation of opening non-monetary balances during the year and the ongoing translation of the Company's Argentine subsidiary into the Canadian dollar presentation currency.